 Skip to content

-Coffee is an exotic product, like cocoa, which can only be cultivated in certain regions of the world.
+Coffee is an exotic product, like cocoa, which can only be grown in certain regions of the world.

-Before being a beverage, it is a green bean that comes from the fruit of the coffee tree, called cherry.
+Before being a drink, it is a green bean that comes from the fruit of the coffee tree, called cherry.

-Once harvested, the coffee cherries must be dried to extract the bean, and the method used has a strong impact on the aromatic profile of the coffee.
+Once harvested, coffee cherries must be dried to extract the bean, and the method used has a strong impact on the coffee's flavor profile.

-Drying is a process that allows a controlled fermentation to soften the parchment of the cherry to extract the beans more easily.
+Drying is a process that allows for controlled fermentation to soften the cherry parchment to more easily extract the beans.

-The term "coffee processing" is actually the drying method used to transform the cherries into green beans, which are then roasted.
+The term “coffee processing” actually refers to the drying method used to transform the cherries into green beans, which are then roasted.

 There are 3 main processes: